ProxyStore¶

-ProxyStore supports a diverse set of programming paradigms:
+ProxyStore supports a diverse set of programming patterns built on the proxy paradigm:

-ProxyStore provides support for many third-party mediated communication methods out-of-the-box including DAOS, Globus Transfer, Kafka, KeyDB, and Redis.
+ProxyStore can leverage many popular mediated data transfer and storage systems: DAOS, Globus Transfer, Kafka, KeyDB, and Redis.
 Custom communication methods built on Mochi, UCX, WebRTC, and ZeroMQ are provided for high-performance and peer-to-peer applications.

 Read more about ProxyStore's concepts here.
 Complete documentation for ProxyStore is available at docs.proxystore.dev.

-This will also install the proxystore-ex package which contains extension and experimental features.
-The extensions package can also be installed with pip using proxystore[extensions] or proxystore-ex.
+The extensions package can also be installed with pip

 See the Installation guide for more information about the available extras installation options.
 See the Contributing guide to get started for local development.

-Getting started with ProxyStore requires a few lines of code.
+Using ProxyStore to store and transfer objects only requires a few lines of code.

 from proxystore.connectors.redis import RedisConnector